-A couple of weeks after helping this teacher at the Title 1 school to organize and implement an inclusive and skills-based Science & Engineering Fair, she had reached out to me to share a story.
+In 2015, a teacher reached out to me to share a story a couple of weeks after I provided her with full support her at a Title 1 school to organize their Science & Engineering Fair.
 She explained how one of her most at-risk students had come to her the day after the fair and had declared that he was going to be an engineer when he grew up.
 From that point forward, he had totally turned around his behavior in class.

 So how do we do it?
 First, we inspire students to connect with science, technology and engineering behind things in their everyday lives.
 They make observations, they ask questions, and we provide direction on where to go to answer those questions.
 At this point, they are hooked and leading their own learning.
 Then we take them into a new and innovative framework of a Science & Engineering Fair that is inclusive and skills-based.
 From there, we empower them to design authentic projects all around these things that inspire them.
 We do this by providing students with the tools they need to develop skills for success and by supporting all of the grownups around them so they can effectively mentor those students.

 Our end goal is to get kids excited about exploring science, engineering and technology careers.
 We do this starting as early as elementary school so that kids can continue to apply their skills – namely creativity and problems solving – throughout their K12 education.
 As you may know, kids – especially girls – identify as being STEM capable as early as 3rd Grade.
 So, it is essential that we give students the tools they need to have positive experiences in STEM starting early.
-That way, when it comes time to making decisions about their career paths in high school, they’ll believe in themselves and know “Hey, I can do this”.
+That way, when it comes time to making decisions about their career paths in high school, they’ll believe in themselves and know “Hey, I can do this!”